Federalist Party (Argentina)

 The federalists advocated a form of political organization that would ensure coexistence between autonomous provinces and a central government with limited powers.
 They took as a model the federalism of the United States.

-The view on its historical leader is controversial.
+The view on the most prominent historical leader of the movement is controversial.
 Juan Manuel de Rosas is considered by his detractors as a "dictator".
 Among the various possible ways of characterizing him, his supporters call him a "man of order."

 Ideology and principles

 They promoted economic protectionism, limiting the entry of foreign merchandise and protecting local productions by imposing tariffs on imports.

 Its leaders were charismatic local caudillos who had great roots and prestige among the rural popular sectors, made up of farm laborers, free gauchos and freedmen.
 These federal chiefs defended the idea that each province should have its own government, laws, and lifestyle.

 Except for Rosas, they defended the free navigation of the interior rivers by foreign ships.

 Early conflict

 The Argentine War of Independence saw the forces of the United Provinces of the Río de la Plata fighting Spanish royalists who attempted to regain control of their American colonies after the Napoleonic Wars.
 After the victorious May Revolution of 1810, disagreements arose between the dominant province of Buenos Aires, who were known as Unitarios, and the other provinces of Argentina, known as the Federalists.
 These were evident at least as early as the declaration of Argentine independence in 1816.
 The Unitarios lost their controlling power after the Battle of Cepeda (1820), which was followed by several months of anarchy.
 However, the Unitarios were forced to sign a treaty with other provinces.
 This did not solve the conflicts between the Federalists and the Unitarians.